reuixiy/hugo-theme-meme/README.md

 #### Service Worker

-MemE use gulp to generate sw.js, See: https://github.com/reuixiy/meme-test
+MemE use gulp to generate sw.js, see: https://github.com/reuixiy/meme-test

 ### More